 Here’s the thing: The buyer persona you’ve lovingly created isn’t actually a real person.
 Real people are quirky.
 They’re unpredictable.
 Your target audience might not have read your product description all the way through, or they might not want to sit through your demo video.

 So what are you going to do?

-But there’s some good news: The right personalisation software can handle your constantly changing ecommerce landscape.
+But there’s some good news: The right personalisation software can handle the constantly changing digital landscape, especially when put alongside other optimisations in the ecommerce conversion rate game.
 Better: It should be one step ahead of you, suggesting changes and offering you flexibility and agility that you didn’t know you needed.
 But personalisation isn’t just a tactic that can be tacked on to existing practices.
-Its ethos is something that must permeate all levels of your business and inform your every thought and action to leverage the best of your acquisition practices.
-Get visitors converting through more than just mediocre pixeling and first name tokens in email; engage them with a full, human experience that puts your customer at the heart of your brand.
+Its ethos is something that must permeate all levels and channels of your business and inform your every thought and action to leverage the best of your acquisition practices.
+Get visitors converting through more than just mediocre pixeling and first name tokens in email; engage them with a full, human experience that puts your customer at the heart of your brand online and in store.

 And sure, one nice way to increase ecommerce conversions is through the power of award-winning live chat outsourcing, but we’re here for more than just that today.

 Your segmented audience is hurting you.